-Honors College Fellows come from departments in all colleges across the UIC campus; a list of Honors College Fellows is available here.
-These faculty members apply for appointment as Fellows to have the opportunity to work with high-achieving undergraduates and to help such students perform at their highest level of ability.
-Busy both as scholars and as teachers, the Fellows of the Honors College deserve thanks from the entire UIC community for their support of Honors College students, which leads students to success at UIC and beyond.
-The Honors College welcomes applications from faculty interested in becoming Fellows.
+Honors College Faculty Fellows are discipline-specific mentors for Honors College students.
+Fellows come from departments in all colleges across the UIC campus.
+A list of current Honors College Fellows can be found here.
+These faculty members apply for appointments as Honors College Faculty Fellows in order to have the opportunity to mentor high-achieving undergraduates and help them perform at their highest level of ability.
+Busy as scholars and as teachers, the Fellows volunteer their time to work with Honors College students.

 - Provides suggestions for future Honors activities, such as research or internship opportunities, as they get to know the student’s academic and professional goals;

 - Shares experiences and insights specific to their professional and academic areas of expertise;

 - Serves as the student’s and the Honors College’s agent in the home department;

 - Provides guidance for the student’s independent study or research, working with the student directly or suggesting other appropriate faculty members with whom the student might work; and

 - Encourages and advises the student regarding the student’s Honors College Capstone Project.
 The Fellow might choose to serve as the Capstone Supervisor for this project or might help the student find an appropriate alternative Supervisor.